relab/gorums/README.md

 * Make
 * Ansible (used by benchmark script)

+## Contributors Guide

+We value your contributions.
+Before starting a contribution, please reach out to us by posting on an existing issue or creating a new one.
+Students and other contributors are encouraged to follow these guidelines:

+* We recommend using VSCode with the following plugins
+  * Go plugin with the
+    * gopls language server enabled
+    * golangci-lint enabled
+  * Code Spell Checker
+  * markdownlint
+  * vscode-proto3
+* Code should regularly be merged into master through pull requests.

 ## Examples

 The original EPaxos implementation modified to use Gorums can be found